Rece Davis: Early life and career

-Davis, a native of Muscle Shoals, Alabama, graduated in 1988 from the University of Alabama, earning Bachelor of Arts degrees in both Broadcast News and Public Affairs.
+Davis was born in Chicago, Illinois, and was raised in Muscle Shoals, Alabama.
+Davis graduated in 1988 from the University of Alabama, earning Bachelor of Arts degrees in both Broadcast News and Public Affairs.
 While a student at Alabama, Davis regularly worked as a freelance television play-by-play announcer, studio host, and radio personality in select media outlets throughout the state, all positions that were primarily unpaid internships.
 In 1987, Davis began working as a general assignment reporter for WCFT-TV in Tuscaloosa, Alabama.
 In 2001, Davis was named as an outstanding alumnus of the University of Alabama's School of Communication and Information Sciences.

 Before ESPN

 After graduating from Alabama, Davis served until 1993 in various positions at WRBL in Columbus, Georgia.
 At WRBL, Davis worked as a sports reporter, the lead weekend news anchor, and later as WRBL's sports director.

 In 1993, Davis left Georgia for Flint, Michigan.
 Davis began working as a sports anchor and reporter at WJRT-TV, a position where the young journalist would quickly garner the attention of ESPN.